Mission and Values:

-While employing a variety of high level management, financing and planning methodologies, I engage in passionate and collaborative work with communities, governmental entities and the public/private sectors in an effort to unite, strengthen and facilitate holistic and data driven strategies for physical, social/cultural, economic, environmental and institutional improvements.
+While employing a variety of high level management, financing and planning methodologies, Ms. Dotson engages in passionate and collaborative work with communities, governmental entities and the public/private sectors in an effort to unite, strengthen and facilitate holistic and data driven strategies for physical, social/cultural, economic, environmental and institutional improvements.
 Provides leadership and direction in the development of short and long range plans; gathers, interprets, and prepares data for studies, reports and recommendations; coordinates department activities with other departments and agencies as needed.
-Oversees planning, development, site plan review, building permits, zoning, land use, historic preservation, GIS neighborhood services, community improvement and code enforcement.
+Oversees Planning and Zoning, Economic Development, Transit, Housing and Community Development and Code Services.

 DEPUTY DIRECTOR OF ECONOMIC DEVELOPMENT

 A proud graduate of Lanier High School, Ms. Hoover earned a Master of Public Policy and Administration from Jackson State University.
 She is a 3rd year Ph.D. student in Policy Analysis whose research centers around the effects of narrowly focused fiscal policies on statewide economies.
 Her background includes program and policy implementation in private and public sector business development.

 Mrs. Welch's undergraduate and graduate work was at "Thee I Love" Jackson State University.
 She has extensive experiences in Human Resources, Accounting and Transportation.
 For the last twenty-eight years, she has been with the City of Jackson working for a third-party contractor and/or the city managing the Public Transportation System (JTRAN).

 |MRS. LATONYA MILLER